 The Dayspring from on high has visited us

-David Mitchell's Christmas Cantata is a modern oratorio for Advent, Christmas, or Epiphany.
-Originally commissioned as a gift for the new Scottish Parliament, it's a 100-minute long fusion of choral pop, jazz, and lounge music.
-Though popular in idiom, it stands consciously in the great tradition of European sacred oratorio.
+David Mitchell's Christmas Cantata is an oratorio for Advent, Christmas, or Epiphany.
+It's a 100-minute long fusion of choral pop, jazz, and lounge music, standing consciously in the great tradition of European sacred oratorio.

 It’s all about voices: choruses, solos, duets, trios, quartets, octets, recitatives.
 It needs soprano and baritone solos and a chorus.
 The singers are supported by a continuo trio of piano, bass, and drums.
 You can put on a great performance with just these three instruments, and maybe a flute or trumpet as well.